MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-overview.md

 - **Inference with Azure Machine Learning** - With Azure Stack Edge Pro, you can run ML models to get quick results that can be acted on before the data is sent to the cloud.
 The full data set can optionally be transferred to continue to retrain and improve your ML models.
 For more information on how to use the Azure ML hardware accelerated models on the Azure Stack Edge Pro device, see
 [Deploy Azure ML hardware accelerated models on Azure Stack Edge Pro](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-fpga-web-service#deploy-to-a-local-edge-server).

-- **Preprocess data** - Transform data before sending it to Azure via a variety of compute options such as containerized workloads, Azure IoT modules, and Virtual Machines, to create a more actionable dataset.
+- **Preprocess data** - Transform data before sending it to Azure via compute options such as containerized workloads and Virtual Machines to create a more actionable dataset.
 Preprocessing can be used to:

     - Aggregate data.
     - Modify data, for example to remove personal data.